xxLovy/GSoC-2022-final-report/README.md

 ## Thank you

 The past few months have been no less than fulfilling!
 I had a lot of fun and learned a lot duration this time because of the endless support of my awesome mentors.
 Since I'm not a naive speaker, my mentors were very patient with me when communicating with my tutor.
 This journey is also a very great opportunity for me to improve my English.
-The guidance provided for setting up my development enviroment helping me solve complicated problems will surely help me in becoming a better developer.
+This journey will surely help me in becoming a better developer.